kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <figcaption></figcaption>
 </figure>

 We arrive at the *Hongu Taisha* area, respectfully appreciating the view of the shrine, and taking some time to admire banners, the architecture, the gold and silver.

-On our way we continue, down the stairs that will lead to *Hongu's* streets, and the *torii* gate.
+We continue down the stairs leading to *Hongu*.

+Crossing the village into the fields, we arrive at a special place we've been anticipating for months: the imposing *Oyunohara* (大斎原) *torii*, a tall 111 ft gate (33.9 meters) that represents craftsmanship and transcendence.

 ### Portals

-After months of planning and preparation, we arrive at the imposing *Oyunohara* (大斎原) *torii* gate, the point around which our journey has orbited.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day2/L1010231.jpeg" class="mobile-zoom" loading="lazy" />
 <figcaption></figcaption>
 </figure>

-I feel like a tiny ant standing in front of this *torii* gate.
-It has great personal significance.
-I'll explain why.
+I feel like a tiny ant standing in front of this *torii* gate due both to its height and personal significance.

 Have you ever noticed how portals are everywhere in our culture?
 In *Alice in Wonderland*, the main character needs to go through a tiny portal to get to the *other side of her reality*.
 In *Narnia*, a hidden portal inside a wardrobe leads the characters to another world.
 In *The Matrix*, Neo passes a mental portal to wake up to the *real* world.